E-commerce has exploded in the past two years as most people remained home and had to shop online.

 A Logo and The Right Brand Colours

 People who have never visited your website might wonder if they have landed on the right one.
-To remove this confusion, do add a logo to your website.
-As with other elements and assets on your website, ensure it is mobile responsive.
+To remove this confusion, could you add a logo to your website?
+Like other elements and assets on your website, please ensure it is mobile-responsive.

-It is easy for web developers to forget that their websites need to be user-friendly to the blind, hard of hearing, and the elderly.
+Web developers quickly forget that their websites must be user-friendly to the blind, hard of hearing, and older people.
 Although these users may make up a tiny percentage of your website visitors, you still need their business.
 Many of them use screen readers to access online content, and thus your website should be designed for ease of use with a screen reader.

 The good news is that there are already rules and guidelines that can help web developers make e-commerce websites more accessible.
 Do ask your developer to make your website accessible as they build it.
-Doing it from the beginning is the best option because it will be much harder to do so once the website is finished and already online.
+Doing it from the beginning is the best option because it will be much more complicated once the website is finished and online.

 Making your website accessible also has a positive benefit on your bottom line.
-If you sell niche products and services, those who have a hard time using your competitors’ websites will come to you.
-You will become the defacto accessible website for these products and services and a more extensive user base.
+If you sell niche products and services, those with difficulty using your competitors’ websites will come to you.
+You will become the defacto-accessible website for these products and services and have a more extensive user base.

 Browser Compatibility and Consistency